Siequnu/dionysius-client/README.md

 - [Contact](#-contact)
 - [License](#-license)

-## 📈 Status

-Dionysus-Browser is in its zenith of development.
-We are relentlessly working on expanding our movie sources and curating personalized show recommendations based on your viewing history.
-We forecast to complete this phase by Q4 2023.

 ## 🏗️ Architecture

 Dionysus-Browser is built upon a microservices architecture, consisting of five main components.
 Each component plays a vital role, and they are interlaced through Docker Compose for robust system management and scalability: